Fifth Amendment to the United States Constitution: Record keeping

 A statutorily required record-keeping system may go too far such that it implicates a record-keeper's right against self-incrimination.
 A three part test laid out by Albertson v.
 Subversive Activities Control Board, is used to determine this: 1. the law targets a highly selective group inherently suspect of criminal activities; 2. the activities sought to be regulated are already permeated with criminal statutes as opposed to essentially being non-criminal and largely regulatory; and 3. the disclosure compelled creates a likelihood of prosecution and is used against the record-keeper.
 In this case, the Supreme Court struck down an order by the Subversive Activities Control Board requiring members of the Communist Party to register with the government and upheld an assertion of the privilege against self-incrimination, on the grounds that statute under which the order had been issued was "directed at a highly selective group inherently suspect of criminal activities."

 In Leary v.
 United States, the court struck down the Marijuana Tax Act because its record keeping statute required self-incrimination.

 In Haynes v.
-United States, the Supreme Court ruled that, because convicted felons are prohibited from owning firearms, requiring felons to register any firearms they owned constituted a form of self-incrimination and was therefore unconstitutional.
+United States, the Supreme Court ruled that a provision of the National Firearms Act that required registration of guns made or acquired in violation of the act constituted a form of self-incrimination and was therefore unconstitutional.